cysouw/diathesis/text/c03_summaryDia.md

 ## Chained objective diatheses ~~[Ø › OBJ › PBJ]~~

+A ~~chained objective~~ is a diathesis in which a new object is introduced, while at the same time an existing object is demoted to an obligatory location phrase.
+For details on the definition see [@sec:intro-chained-objective-deobjective].

 ### *Resultativ* {#sec:summary-resultativ}

 The unmarked ~~Resultativ~~ (full discussion in [@sec:prepositions-action-result] and subsequent sections) is a chained diathesis.
 A new accusative object is introduced ('objective') and the erstwhile object is demoted to a prepositional phrase ('antipassive').
 However, these two remappings are tightly intertwined and have to occur together.
-Semantically, the effect is describing the result of an action and the diathesis is highly similar to the *Verursachte Bewegung* diathesis ([@sec:summary-verursachte-bewegung]), but the remapping of roles is crucially different as there is no chained remapping in the latter.
+Semantically, the effect of this diathesis is to focus on the result of an action.
+This diathesis is highly similar to the *Verursachte Bewegung* diathesis ([@sec:summary-verursachte-bewegung]), but the remapping of roles is crucially different as there is no chained remapping in the latter.

 This construction is typically used to express that something is removed as a result of an action.
 An example is shown in [@next] with the verb *waschen* 'to wash'.
 This verb can be used with an accusative argument describing the role of the washee, here *Hose* 'trousers' [@next a].
 Alternatively, a different role can be marked with an accusative, namely the result of the washing, here *Fleck* 'stain' [@next b].
 In this usage, a location *aus meiner Hose* 'from my trousers' is obligatory present in the sentence [@next c].
 This obligatory location represents the washee.